 While Amsterdam is known for many things, the top two characteristics most often discussed are probably legal prostitution and the use of certain drugs, particularly that of Marijuana and psychedelic mushrooms.
 You can’t venture far without smelling the aroma of burning marijuana from one of the many smoking coffeeshops.
 These bars cater to those looking to enhance their Holland experience with a little experimentation.

 Perhaps the most famous in all the world, the Red Light District is a complete tourist magnet.
 Every night is fairly crowded but go on a Friday or Saturday and you’ll think you’ve somehow been transported to Tokyo during rush hour.
 The expanse of people up and down these streets is amazing.
 Despite what your common perception of a prostitute may be, you’ll see some of the most beautiful women in the world scattered along its tiny alleys and neon lights.
 For men and women alike, it’s definitely an Amsterdam sight you won’t want to miss.
 Just be aware of pickpockets when the crowds get heavy and don’t be surprised when approached by drug dealers.
 A simple “No Thanks” is all that’s needed.
+Here is a list of the top 50 things to do in Amsterdam.

 The center of Amsterdam is divided into four main sections.
 These include Oude Zijde, Nieuwe Zijde, Canal Ring, and the Museum Quarter.
 All are dotted with popular sights including famous museums picturesque churches, and trendy cafes.